DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 wss4j.
 The latter prevented the use of the callout in Apigee cloud.
 This callout does not exhibit those limitations.

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.

 ## License

-This material is Copyright 2018-2019, Google LLC. and is licensed under the Apache 2.0 license.
+This material is Copyright 2018-2020, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.

 This code is open source but you don't need to compile it in order to use it.

 ## Building

-Use maven to build and package the jar.
+You do not need to build this callout in order to use it.
+You can build it if you wish.
+To do so, use maven.
 You need maven v3.5 at a minimum.

 ```
 mvn clean package